Revanth1226/ansible-with-rhce/README.md

 <h2>📂 Course Structure</h2>

-<h2>1️⃣ Introduction</h2>
+## 1️⃣ Introduction
 - 📌 Understanding the purpose of Ansible and RHCE
 - 📌 Why automation is essential for Linux administration

 <h3>2️⃣ Setting Up the LAB Environment</h3>
 -  🛠️ AWS-based infrastructure for practice